azamsharp/azamsharp.github.io/_posts/2012-12-23-pragmatic-unit-testing.md

 ## What about Integration Testing

 Integration tests are performed to make sure that two different systems can work together.
-These systems can be external dependencies like database or API but it can also be different modules of the same system.
+These systems can be external dependencies like database or API but it can also be different modules within the same system.

 Dependencies can be classified as managed and unmanaged dependencies.
 A managed dependency includes database, file systems etc. For managed dependencies, it is important that you use real instance and not a mock.
 Unmanaged dependencies include SMTP server, payment gateway etc. For unmanaged dependencies use mocks to verify their behavior.